root-foundation/root/Convergence.md

 AGI enables a new higher complexity activity that allows us to fulfill our mission of uniting humanity and unlocking its potential by advancing all of our activities through a _single_ expression.

-It would be a tragic blunder to treat this expression as the sum of its parts: i.e. a sum of the economic system, governance system, stories, technologies, etc. If we treated each part separately, we would have missed the more fundamental design that achieves everything simutaneously, i.e., in a balanced way.
+We would blunder our opportunity to advance humanity if we consider this single expression as the _sum_ of its parts: a new economic system, governance system, political, scientific, technological, etc.

+Artificial intelligence _enables_ this higher complexity activity to

 As we discussed [earlier](#interdependence--imbalance), any imbalance in advancement leads to suffering.
 The only way to advance everything in a balanced way is to advance everything _together_.
 As _one_.

-We must seek this singular expression that will rapidly advance us towards uniting humanity and unlocking its potential.
+We must seek this _one expression_.